What is the Victorian Tunnelling Centre?

 The Victorian Tunnelling Centre (VTC) is a training facility providing training to people working on Victorian infrastructure projects such as the Metro Tunnel Project.
 The VTC trains and upskills local workers in Tunnel Boring Machine (TBM) operation and underground construction.
 Existing civil construction, industrial skills, high risk work training and safety and OHS training continues to be delivered at the Drummond Street campus and in the VTC.

 The VTC includes a full height replica mined tunnel and full height replica Tunnel Boring Machine (TBM) tunnel similar as the Metro Tunnel - all above ground.
 It also provides two multi-purpose engineering workrooms and training facilities including tunnel shaft and concrete lining spray simulators, as well as virtual reality experiences.

 What is happening on the site?

-Construction of the VTC is now complete.
-All major internal equipment will be installed by July 2020.
+Construction of the VTC is now complete, with all major internal equpiment installed.

 What is the impact of COVID-19 on the VTC?